Delaneycation

 Traditional Algorithm

 For most parents this was the one and only strategy for multiplying in school.
+This strategy is being used less and less in the elementary grades.
 This step by step process starts with the bottom number multiplying the number, first in the ones place and then the tens.

 Lattice